oilandsugar/ritual-dust/content/craft/tattooing.md

 ### Machines

 There is coil machines and rotary machines.
 Coil machines use electromagnets in a simple circuit with a spring and contact screw in order to create the reciprocating action needed to tattoo.
-Coil machines on the other hand use a rotary motor that drives a cam connected to the needle to make it go in and out the skin.
+Coil machines on the other hand use a rotary motor that drives a cam connected to the needle to make it go in and out of the skin.

 More and more, tattoo artists are moving from using coil machines to using rotary machines, the main advantages being ease of setup and tuning, reduced noise and vibration and ability to use needle cartridge and change needles easily on the same machine during a session.
 The rest of this guide will be oriented towards rotary machines.

 Machine accessories to keep in stock:
 - Rubber nipples (to connect the needle to the bar)
-- Rubber bands (to keep the needle against the back the tube)
 - Machine bags
 - Cable bags
+- tape for machine bags

 ### Machine types / configurations